 Today, one of Perry's defense attorneys, David Bouchard, told the judge there are 17 "snitch witnesses" in this case.
 Bouchard asked for another $25,000 so a defense investigator could check out their stories too.
 That investigator uncovered the lies that freed Turner and led prosecutors to abandon the death penalty against Perry.
 Judge Stephen Mahan awarded $10,000.
 The investigator has already spent $50,000, according to Bouchard.
 Because the death penalty is no longer an option, the judge noted the defense investigation should now be less costly, and the trial may be shorter, than first planned.

-The collapse of Turner's case and the change in Perry's possible sentence centers around a drug dealer named Lamont Davenport.
-After he was convicted in Norfolk Federal Court, Davenport told police he and others had been in the parking lot of the Atlantis Gentlemen's Club in Oct., 2010.
+The collapse of Turner's case and the change in Perry's possible sentence centers around a drug dealer.
+After he was convicted in Norfolk Federal Court, the drug dealer told police he and others had been in the parking lot of the Atlantis Gentlemen's Club in Oct., 2010.
 He said they were waiting to rob a rival drug dealer, but instead saw Perry and Turner running from the area where Decker was shot.
-However, Davenport admitted in an earlier court hearing he repeatedly lied to police about what he knew.
-So, according to court records, testimony and interviews, Davenport recruited another person to vouch for the story.
+However, the drug dealer admitted in an earlier court hearing he repeatedly lied to police about what he knew.
+So, according to court records, testimony and interviews, he recruited another person to vouch for the story.

 That second witness -- the corroborator -- admitted it was all a lie.
-He said he did it as a favor to Davenport.
+He said he did it as a favor.
 Stolle said last week he is considering perjury charges against his own witnesses.